 A friend is diagnosed with a life-threatening illness.
 A family member lives day to day with a debilitating disease.
 A family we love is torn apart, a marriage marred.
+An expected outcome comes to a heartbreaking halt.
 Across the nation and the world, news flows that brings a shadow on the soul.

 Yet, through it all, I am reminded that this world is not our home and this generation is, as every generation before, in need of truth and hope.
 That “truest true” – the one faithful, constant, factual hope that has stood and will stand is Jesus Christ and the power of His death and resurrection to free us from the penalty, power, and guilt of our sin but it is also is able to redeem our fear, our pain, and our limitations because He is more than able.
 It is not always a physical freedom or a restoration of how we desire things to be, but it is life giving on earth and in eternity.

 What causes the redeemed child of God to face sorrow without despair is the intimate knowledge of and our relationship to the One who tenderly and firmly holds all circumstances in His hands both now and forever and allows nothing that will not ultimately be for His greatest glory and our good.
 Though it is not always “good” as we define the term and His “better ways” for us may not always be visible to us at first glance, it is so.
 For everything that touches us is sifted through His strong hands that hold us and His wise fingers that filter as only He can.
 He is the only one who well knows our frame (Psalm 103:14) and the number of our days (Psalm 90:12) and He is the Lover of our souls!